Mobile Food Pantry

 In 2010, Central Illinois Foodbank began operating the Mobile Food Pantry.
 Mobile Food Pantries are used to distribute a large amount of food in an extremely short period of time.
 Central Illinois Foodbank partners with a host site to secure a parking lot and volunteers to assist in distribution.
 The Foodbank utilizes the Mobile Food Pantry program to serve rural, under-served areas where distances between food pantries may be extreme.
 On average, the Mobile Food Pantry will distribute around 12,000 pounds of food in under two hours.

-In partnership with Springfield Urban League, Central Illinois Foodbank operates a Kids Cafe.
-All children ages 2-17 are welcome to enjoy a warm, nutritious evening meal at the Kids Cafe every Monday-Friday.
-Anywhere from 75-100 children regularly attend.
-In addition to providing children with a healthy supper, the Kids Cafe is a safe place for children to go after-school.
-The Urban League Teen Reach program offers homework help, computer skills, and nutrition education.
+In partnership with Boys & Girls Club of Central Illinois and Springfield Urban League, Central Illinois Foodbank operates Kids Cafe at three locations in Springfield.
+All children ages 2-17 are welcome to enjoy a warm, nutritious meal at the Kids Cafe every Monday-Friday when the site program is in operation.
+In addition to providing children with a healthy supper during the school or a healthy lunch during the summer, the Kids Cafe is a safe place for children to receive homework help, computer skills, and nutrition education.

 In accordance with Federal law and USDA policy, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, age, pr disability.
 To file a complaint of discrimination, write USDA, Director, Office of Civil Roghts, 1400 Independence Avenue, SW, Washington, D.C.
 20250 or call 800.795.6382.
 USDA is an equal opportunity employer.